WeiqiWu2025/Mecha/README.md

-# A Review on Concurrent Backscatter Communication over WiFi: Performance Comparison and Future Perspectives
+# A Survey on Concurrent WiFi Backscatter Communication: Performance Comparison and Future Perspectives

-# Project Overview

 This repository contains the reproduction code for the Paper "Exploiting subcarrier redundancy for concurrent OFDM backscatter communication".